New in version 1.0.

 Reference a module; a dotted name may be used.
 This should also be used for package names.

 Reference a Python function; dotted names may be used.
-The role text needs not include trailing parentheses to enhance readability; they will be added automatically by Sphinx if the add_function_parentheses config value is true (the default).
+The role text needs not include trailing parentheses to enhance readability; they will be added automatically by Sphinx if the

 Reference a module-level variable.